|

 a personal note I would like to use this message to you, our members

-and supporters, to thank my former staff for all the hard work they put
+and supporters, to thank my former staff for all the hard work they

-immunoglobulin treatment as a particularly significant achievement.
+for immunoglobulin treatment as a particularly significant achievement.

 We

-have also received considerable encouragement, advice and support from
+have also received considerable encouragement, advice and support

-fundraising programmes; invited PiA to sit on important decision-making
+and fundraising programmes; invited PiA to sit on important decision-making

 committees; and given us much valued advice on a range of issues